Arkadiy-Garber/MagicLamp/README.md

 ### You can also provide locally annotated files via the -c CONTIGS, -g GFF, and -p PROTs arguments
     YfGenie.py --hmm --gff --gc -d HMMs_dir -y genes.tsv -c genome.fa -g genome.gff -p genome.faa -o genome_out -t 16

+### Example command providing multiple assemblies at a time:

+    while read i; do
+        YfGenie.py -a $i -o $i -t 16 --hmm -d HMMs_dir --gc done < genomes.txt

+_- the above command is a "while loop", where genomes.txt is a single-column text file that contains a list of RefSeq or GenBank assemblies_